HMS Diana (H49)

 HMS Diana was a D-class destroyer of the Royal Navy.
 Ordered in 1931, the ship was constructed by Palmers Shipbuilding and Iron Company, and entered naval service in 1932.
 Diana was initially assigned to the Mediterranean Fleet before she was transferred to the China Station in early 1935.
 She was temporarily deployed in the Red Sea during late 1935 during the Abyssinia Crisis, before returning to her duty station where she remained until mid-1939.
 Diana was transferred back to the Mediterranean Fleet just before the Second World War began in September 1939.
 She served with the Home Fleet during the Norwegian Campaign.
 The ship was transferred to the Royal Canadian Navy in 1940 and renamed HMCS Margaree.
 She served for just over a month with the Canadians before being sunk in a collision with a large freighter she was escorting on 22 October 1940.

-Design and construction
+Description

-Diana displaced 1375 LT at standard load and 1890 LT at deep load.
+The D-class destroyers displaced 1375 LT at standard load and 1890 LT at deep load.
 The ship had an overall length of 329 ft, a beam of 33 ft and a draught of 12 ft 6 in.
 She was powered by Parsons geared steam turbines, driving two shafts, which developed a total of 36000 shp and gave a maximum speed of 36 kn.
 Steam for the turbines was provided by three Admiralty 3-drum water-tube boilers.
 Diana carried a maximum of 473 LT of fuel oil that gave her a range of 5870 nmi at 15 kn.
 The ship's complement was 145 officers and men.